usnews/brightspot-cms/docs/documentation/prod-installation.md

 ## Maven

 OS X comes with Maven 3 built in.
 Run `mvn -version` to see your Maven Version number.
 If you do not have Maven, [download](http://maven.apache.org/download.html) and install.
-You will need to create your Brightspot project using Maven.
+You will need to create your Brightspot project using Maven. *Note, the latest stable release of Brightspot is 2.0.
+You can, however, use the 2.1 snapshot in your archetype, as below does.
+This will build against the latest version of Brightspot, in Snapshot status.*

 Run the following Archetype to create the project structure.

 <div class="highlight">{% highlight java %}
 mvn archetype:generate -B \
    -DarchetypeRepository=http://public.psddev.com/maven \
    -DarchetypeGroupId=com.psddev \
    -DarchetypeArtifactId=cms-app-archetype \
-   -DarchetypeVersion=2.0-SNAPSHOT \
+   -DarchetypeVersion=2.1-SNAPSHOT \
    -DgroupId=yourGroupID \
    -DartifactId=yourProject
 {% endhighlight %}</div>